 - 1) The academy is committed to ensuring that all staff and adults with responsibility for children's safety and welfare deal professionally with all incidents involving aggressive or unhelpful behaviour.
-We will use physical intervention only as a last resort, for the shortest time possible, and only when there is no other alternative to help children and staff to stay safe. - 2) At all times academy staff will follow the guidance in this policy and any additional Department for Education guidance.
+We will use physical intervention only as a last resort, for the shortest time possible, and only when there is no other alternative to help children and staff to stay safe. - At all times academy staff will follow the guidance in this policy and any additional Department for Education guidance.
 Staff should refer to the DfE publication, 'Use of reasonable force' July 2013 for further information. - 3) Members of staff have a legal power, under Section 93 of the Education and Inspections Act 2006, to use reasonable force to prevent pupils committing an offence, injuring themselves or others, or damaging property, and to maintain good order and discipline in the classroom.
-Lawful use of this power will provide a defence against any related criminal prosecution or other legal action. - 4) Suspension should not be an automatic response when a member of staff has been accused of using excessive force. - 5) The power to use reasonable force also extends to people whom the Principal/Headteacher has temporarily put in charge of pupils, such as unpaid volunteers or parents accompanying pupils on a school-organised visit. - 6) Principals/Headteachers and authorised academy staff may also use such force as is reasonable given the circumstances when conducting a search without consent for 'prohibited items'. - 7) The decision on whether or not to physically intervene is down to the professional judgement of the adult concerned and should always depend on individual circumstances. - 8) The use of any Physical Intervention will always be in line with the Trust principals outlined in the Behaviour Framework, Send Framework (iCREATE) and in line with the principles of Therapeutic Thinking approaches.
+Lawful use of this power will provide a defence against any related criminal prosecution or other legal action. - 4) Suspension should not be an automatic response when a member of staff has been accused of using excessive force. - 5) The power to use reasonable force also extends to people whom the Principal/Headteacher has temporarily put in charge of pupils, such as unpaid volunteers or parent / carers accompanying pupils on a school-organised visit. - 6) Principals/Headteachers and authorised academy staff may also use such force as is reasonable given the circumstances when conducting a search without consent for 'prohibited items'. - The decision on whether or not to physically intervene is down to the professional judgement of the adult concerned and should always depend on individual circumstances.